Aiue/collector/README.md

 `ParserError` is the most important to take note of.
 It will be raised if we are unable to parse output of either the main index listing, or the cc-index.paths file, and should not be handled.
 This _could_ trigger if we get bad data from the server, but it will most likely mean there has been a format change, and our parsing algorithm will need to be updated accordingly.

 ### BadHTTPStatus
-Will be raised if we get a HTTP response other than 200 or 206.
+Will be raised if we get a non-OK HTTP (2??).
 Arguments passed, in order, are: url, offset, length, status code, and status message.
 Presently have handlers in relevant locations, and should not have any loose chains.

 ## License
 Licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html), see [license.txt](license.txt)